tedanvosin/Tekion-Challenge/README.md

 ### STEP-4 : Anonymous S3 Access

-So listing the contents of the s3 bucket using aws cli and --no-sign-request flag to run the request as anonymous, we get:
+Using the AWS CLI with the --no-sign-request flag to access the bucket anonymously, the listing shows:

 ```bash
 $ aws s3 ls s3://tekion-hr-system-backup --no-sign-request